Term Definition

 11. Ensuring compliance with UQ policies and associated procedures, tools and templates.

-Project Sponsor
+Project/Program Sponsor

-The Project Sponsor is responsible for:
+The project/program sponsor is responsible for:

 2. Reviewing, endorsing and approving (subject to the Delegations Framework) the project proposal, Business Case and Project Management Plan (unless the approval of the Project Management Plan and any variations to it has been assigned to the steering committee).